scikit-image/euroscipy24-tutorial/tutorial/03_segmentation_and_measuring.md

 Let's consider that second block, the segmentation algorithm, for a moment.

 Scikit-image implements several intuitive, approximate (heuristic) algorithms for segmentation.
-These are typically *unsupervised*, based on rules around properties of the image / pixels, rather than on labeling examples of objects and non-objects.
-Neural network approaches, such as U-Net, DeepLab, and Mask R-CNN have proved very effective for segmenting images, given enough training data.
-These are likely what would be used in practice, unless sufficient labeled data is unavailable.
+These are typically *unsupervised*, based on rules around properties of the image / pixels, rather than labeled examples of objects and non-objects.
+In practice, neural network approaches, such as U-Net, DeepLab, and Mask R-CNN have proved so effective for segmenting images, that they are commonly used as long as enough training data (labels) are available.

 In terms of this tutorial, we will show the pipeline above, with the understanding that the segmentation algorithm can always be swapped around for something more sophisticated.
 The results still have to be analysed.